Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 To run the tests and pass in the `TARGET_ENV` variable run our earlier created npm script like this: `npm run cypress:open -- -e TARGET_ENV=prod`.

 ### Custom Commands
-Another aspect of Cypress that further enhances the developer experience and the reusability of tests is the ability to add custom commands.
+Another aspect of Cypress that further enhances the developer experience and the re-usability of tests is the ability to add custom commands.
 This is especially useful for functionalities like log in or interacting with a common element across your application.
 Luckily, Cypress makes it extremely easy to add custom commands.

 Earlier I mentioned that the support directory was a handy place to configure our custom commands and it is that which we will do now.
 First, let's create a folder underneath the support directory called `commands` and an `index.ts` file inside that.
+Inside the `index.ts` file add `export * from './search-google';`.
+This will be what we call our file with the custom command.
+For any future commands that you add, you will want to make sure to export them in this file as well.

 For this example, I am going to create a custom command to enter text inside the search box on the Google search page.
 A consumer of this command should be able to call `cy.searchGoogle('text to search')`.
-Under the commands directory, create a new file called `search-google.ts` and paste the following code into it.
-(Don't worry, I will explain what is happening)
+Under the commands directory, go ahead and create our `search-google.ts` file and paste the following code into it (don't worry, I will explain what is happening).
 ```ts
 export function searchGoogle(searchText: string): void {
   cy.get('input[title="Search"]')